 This is mentioned as black Poms are often overlooked at dog shows.
 Typically orange and orange sable are more popular, as black Poms are more challenging to prepare before shows.
 This doesn’t mean they don’t win competitions – as they often do.
 However, adding more colors to the Pom seems to be more advantageous currently.

 Finding a reputable breeder is the most likely way you’ll find a black Pom.
 If you can find one at a local animal shelter though, it will save you a large chunk of change.
 As mentioned, it is difficult to know for sure if the Pom is healthy and pure black even from a breeder, but you’ll have a better chance this way.

 You won’t find these rare dogs for anything less than $800.
 However, the licensed dogs will often come at a higher price that could range between $1000-$2000, but it may be worth it for you if you’ll be sporting your new friend in a competition.
 If you see anything outside this range; be cautious.

-As with any industry, some breeders are only in it for the money and not for the health of your puppy.
+As with any industry, some breeders are only in it for the money.
+They aren’t truly in the business for the health of your puppy.
 The most common scam you’ll come across is breeders charging a premium for what is called a “black teacup” or “black toy” Pomeranian.
-As Poms are already small dogs, the term mini, teacup or toy is concerning as it usually means they’re bred to be less than standard (four to seven pounds) which isn’t healthy in the long term.
+Poms are already small dogs.
+The term mini, teacup or toy is concerning as it usually means they’re bred to be less than standard (four to seven pounds) which isn’t healthy in the long term.

 Your “Teacup” may not be Small for Long!
 Another common scam is when the Pom is advertised as small, teacup or toy when they aren’t.
 The breeder will likely ask you to pay more than usual for a Pom.
 To avoid this, research the parents of any puppy you purchase beforehand.
 If the breeder won’t let you do this, it’s likely a scam.